PeterCamilleri/CX16/vm/sweet_16.md

 ### POP -- Transfer Memory Byte to Accumulator

-The specified register is incremented by 1.
+The specified register is decremented by 1.
 Then fetch the byte addressed by the that register into the accumulator.
 <pre><code>Rn &larr; Rn - 1
 R0 &larr; $00::memory_byte[Rn]</code></pre>